 Evaluation and Management Coding

-Virtual check-in services have been implemented to assess whether an established patient needs an office visit or other necessary services that could take place via live video or telephone call.
-Remote evaluation of ePHI representing CPT code 99091 was separated into two codes, allowing providers to be reimbursed for time spent on data collection and analysis that was produced from remote services.
+Virtual check-in services have been implemented.
+These are to assess whether an established patient needs an office visit or other necessary services.
+At this time it can be determined if that could take place via live video or telephone call.
+Remote evaluation of ePHI representing CPT code 99091 was separated into two codes.
+This allows providers to be reimbursed for time spent on data collection and analysis that was produced from remote services.
 Since these codes are not defined as telehealth, remote communication technology services are not subject to restrictions that telehealth services face.

-interprofessional collaborative consultation is essential to promoting a safe and well respective environment while minimizing medical errors in the telehealth network.
+Interprofessional collaborative consultation is essential.
+It is vital in promoting a safe and well respective environment while minimizing medical errors in the telehealth network.
 These services are limited to practitioners that can bill Medicare for Evaluation and Management (E/M) via communications technology.
 Encounters can take place over the telephone or during live internet consultation.
 When collaborating, the provider performing the consultation and the provider perform treatments can be reimbursed simultaneously.
-Input between each health profession on how to work together is essential in order to successfully treat the underlying problem, contributing to the quality of care and patient satisfaction.
+Input between each health profession on how to work together is essential in order to successfully treat the underlying problem.
+This contributes to the quality of care and patient satisfaction.

 As part of the Bipartisan Budget Act of 2018, CMS finalized its requirements to reflect changes in telehealth reimbursements for the fiscal calendar year of 2019.
-Exceptions to the originating site and geographic location have been made for patients with end-stage renal disease (ESRD) services, acute stroke treatment (AST), treatment of substance abuse disorder (SUD), and mental health-related conditions stemming from these conditions.
+Exceptions to the originating site and geographic location have been made.
+These exceptions concern patients with end-stage renal disease (ESRD) services, acute stroke treatment (AST), treatment of substance abuse disorder (SUD), and mental health-related conditions stemming from these conditions.

 The 2018 SUPPORT for Patients and Communities Act was created in conjunction with CMS’s current reimbursement policy.
 For telehealth services done on or after July 1st, 2019, the geographic limitations will be removed from telehealth originating sites for treating existing Medicare patients with SUDs or co-occurring mental health disorders.
 However, regular telehealth service code limitations will remain.
-Providers must assess patients in order to give an accurate diagnosis of SUDs and clearly communicate that it will be clinically beneficial to the patient to use telehealth services as their treatment option.
+Providers must assess patients in order to give an accurate diagnosis of SUDs.
+They then must clearly communicate that it will be clinically beneficial to the patient to use telehealth services as their treatment option.